From ‘Take the A Train’ to ‘In a Sentimental Mood’: Unveiling the 20 Most Famous Duke Ellington Songs

 Duke Ellington’s pioneering use of the jungle sound

-“East St. Louis Toodle-Oo” is a groundbreaking composition that showcases Duke Ellington’s innovative use of the jungle sound.
+“East St. Louis Toodle-Oo” is a groundbreaking composition that highlights Duke Ellington‘s innovative use of the jungle sound.
+First recorded in 1926, this piece is a prime example of Ellington’s ability to blend diverse musical influences into a unique and captivating style.

 “Black and Tan Fantasy”